aneasystone/github-trending/README.md

 ## Html

+* 【2023-01-09】[shd101wyy / markdown-preview-enhanced](https://github.com/shd101wyy/markdown-preview-enhanced) - One of the 'BEST' markdown preview extensions for Atom editor!
+* 【2023-01-09】[htr-tech / zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
+This Tool is made for educational purpose only !
+Author will not be responsible for any misuse of this toolkit !
 * 【2023-01-08】[AndrewRathbun / DFIRArtifactMuseum](https://github.com/AndrewRathbun/DFIRArtifactMuseum) - The goal of this repo is to archive artifacts from all versions of various OS's and categorizing them by type.
 This will help with artifact validation processes as well as increase access to artifacts that may no longer be readily available anymore.
 * 【2023-01-07】[sailboatui / sailboatui](https://github.com/sailboatui/sailboatui) - Sailboat UI is a modern UI component library for Tailwind CSS
 * 【2023-01-06】[TusharKesarwani / Front-End-Projects](https://github.com/TusharKesarwani/Front-End-Projects) - This is a Repository where different types of Front - End Projects are present.
 If you have any front end project then you can contribute to this open source repository.